serverpod/serverpod_docs/docs/01-get-started.md

 :::

 ### Object database mapping
-Add a `table` key to your protocol file to add a mapping to the database.
+Add a `table` key to your model file to add a mapping to the database.
 The value specified after the key sets the database table name.
 Here is the `Company` class from earlier with a database table mapping to a table called `company`:

 ```yaml
 class: Company